 - ½ cup juice from canned peaches

-- ½ canned peach, chopped
+- ½ canned peach chopped

 Cinnamon Peach Buttercream Ingredients

-- ¾ cup unsalted butter, softened
+- ¾ cup unsalted butter softened at room temperature

-- 3 cups powdered sugar, sifted
+- 3 cups powdered sugar or icing sugar, sifted

 - ¾ teaspoon ground cinnamon